Q: What are the benefits to attaining the investment capital I require for funding my enterprise, through Tenet’s Modified Mezzanine Fund?

 Q: What are the rates and terms associated with your investment capital?

-A: Our mezzanine structure is based upon our partnering with the applicant’s bank, whereby we provide the investment capital and the bank provides the commercial credit facility that takes us out after one year and becomes a term commercial loan against the project.
-Based on an average term loan of 10 years, and considering current commercial C&I rates at 5% for 10 years, the cost of our capital’s adjusted equivalent rate is approximately 12.71%.
+A: Our mezzanine structure is based upon our partnering with the applicant’s bank, whereby we provide the investment capital and the bank provides the commercial credit facility that takes us out after one year; to be refinanced by any one of several refinancing options (i.e. Structured Finance offering, Capital Markets offering, Senior Debt, etc.).
+Based on an average term of 10 years for all refinancing options other than an equity offering, and assuming current credit market rates at 5% for 10 years, the cost of our capital’s adjusted equivalent rate is approximately 12.71%.

 Q: How does the cost of your capital compare to the alternatives?